Alleged Saudi role in the September 11 attacks: 2021 FBI file release

-On September 11, 2021, following an executive order by Joe Biden, the FBI started releasing a series of redacted documents related to Saudi Arabia's links to 9/11 and the role of Saudi nationals in the attacks.
-For security purposes, not all the information was released, and the documents were abridged.
+On September 11, 2021, following an executive order by Joe Biden, the FBI started releasing a series of redacted documents which were related to alleged links of Saudi officials to 9/11 attacks, over a period of six months.

-The first of these documents, dated to 2016, is heavily redacted.
-While no direct link between the Saudi Arabian Government and the terrorists were found, the document did state that Omar al-Bayoumi was a Saudi-Arabian intelligence agent that had links to known terrorists, provided significant support to 9/11 hijackers Nawaf al-Hazmi and Khalid al-Mihdhar upon their arrival in the US, and communicated with a key logistics facilitator for Osama bin Laden, each time immediately following significant logistics support to Hazmi and Mihdhar.
+The first of these documents, a 16-page FBI report dated to 2016, is heavily redacted.
+The document found no evidence linking the Saudi government to the September 11 attacks.
+The document asserted that Omar al-Bayoumi was a frequent visitor to the Saudi Consulate in Los Angeles who had provided "significant logistical support" and financial assistance to 9/11 hijackers Nawaf al-Hazmi and Khalid al-Mihdhar upon their arrival in the US.

-Following the documents' release, the Saudi Embassy for the United States issued a statement assuring American officials that the Saudi Government held no role in the attacks, asserting that "No evidence has ever emerged to indicate that the Saudi government or its officials had previous knowledge of the terrorist attack or were in any way involved in its planning or execution".
+Welcoming the release of the document, the Saudi Embassy in Washington DC issued a statement: "No evidence has ever emerged to indicate that the Saudi government or its officials had previous knowledge of the terrorist attack or were in any way involved in its planning or execution..
+Any allegation that Saudi Arabia is complicit in the September 11 attacks is categorically false".

 2022 FBI file release

 The United States Justice Department admitted on March 10 that it would miss a deadline specified by President Joe Biden's executive order to examine and reveal records from the FBI's investigation into the attack.

 In March 2022, the FBI declassified a 510-page report about 9/11 that it produced in 2017.
 The report found that "there is a 50/50 chance al-Bayoumi had advanced knowledge the 9/11 attacks were to occur," from the two Islamists he befriended that were involved in plotting 9/11.
 Al-Bayoumi also helped the Islamists find housing in San Diego.
 In response, 9/11 Commission chairman and former New Jersey governor Tom Kean said that "If that's true I'd be upset by it", adding, "The FBI said it wasn't withholding anything and we believed them."

-Al-Bayoumi stated that he didn't know anything about the hijackers plans and just befriended them after randomly meeting them.
+Al-Bayoumi stated that he didn't know anything about the hijackers' plans and just befriended them after randomly meeting them.
 Saudi Arabia stated that al-Bayoumi was not an agent of theirs.